 If the Automatically connect new hubs to this receiver toggle is enabled, the request to add the new hub will be immediately approved.
 The function is only available when the Use hub ID as account number toggle is also enabled.

-The feature is available in PRO Desktop version 3.9 or higher.
+The feature is available in Ajax PRO Desktop version 3.9 or later.

-When the receiver is added, its name, protocol, and connection state are displayed on the Cloud signaling monitoring menu.
+When the receiver is added, its name, protocol, and connection state are displayed on the CMS Connection menu.

 In the app, you can see one of the following states of connection to the CMS: